tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

   access_token = exchange_response['access_token']
   ```

-* Once the access token is in hand, you can really start using Plaid to its fullest potential.
+* Once the access token is in hand, you can start using Plaid to its fullest potential.
 You'll have access to a bunch of different accounts and transactions, all available for use.
 All that is needed is that access token.

 * Fetch all accounts at an institution